trapmoneyrai/anagram/README.md

 # anagram
-A simple python algorithm use to figure out if two strings or words have an anagrammatic relationship
+A simple python algorithm used to figure out if two strings or words have an anagrammatic relationship